Charon

-In Greek mythology, Charon or Kharon (/ˈkɛərɒn, -ən/ KAIR-on-,_--ən; Χάρων /grc/) is a psychopomp God, the ferryman of the Greek underworld.
-He carries the souls of those who have been given funeral rites across the rivers Acheron and Styx, which separate the worlds of the living and the dead.
+In Greek mythology, Charon or Kharon (/ˈkɛərɒn, -ən/ KAIR-on-,_--ən; Χάρων /grc/) is the ferryman of the Greek underworld.
+He transports the souls of those who have been given funeral rites across the river (often called Acheron or Styx) that borders the underworld.
 Archaeology confirms that, in some burials, low-value coins known generically as Charon's obols were placed in, on, or near the mouth of the deceased, or next to the cremation urn containing the ashes.
-This has been taken to confirm that at least some aspects of Charon's mytheme are reflected in some Greek and Roman funeral practices, or else the coins function as a viaticum for the soul's journey.
 In Virgil's epic poem, Aeneid, the dead who could not pay the fee, and those who had received no funeral rites, had to wander the near shores of the Styx for one hundred years before they were allowed to cross the river.
 Charon also ferried the living mortals Heracles and Aeneas to the underworld and back again.

-Name origins
+Etymology

-The name Charon is unexplained except via folk etymology which takes it as a proper noun from χάρων (charon), a poetic form of χαρωπός (charopós) 'of keen gaze', referring either to fierce, flashing, or feverish eyes, or to eyes of a bluish-grey color.
-The word may be a euphemism for death.
-Flashing eyes may indicate the anger or irascibility of Charon as he is often characterized in literature, but the etymology is not certain.
+The name Charon is unexplained except via folk etymology which takes it as a proper noun from χάρων (charon), a poetic form of χαρωπός (charopós) 'flashing, amber-eyed'.
+The word may be a euphemism for death or a reference to his fiery eyes.
+Flashing eyes may indicate the anger or irascibility of Charon as he is often characterized in literature.
 The ancient historian Diodorus Siculus thought that the ferryman and his name had been imported from Egypt.
 Charon is first attested in the now fragmentary Greek epic poem Minyas, which includes a description of a descent to the underworld and possibly dates back to the 6th century BC.

 Genealogy

 Charon and his boat on a funerary relief, ca 320s BC, KAMA.

-No ancient source provides a genealogy for Charon, except for one reference making him a son of Akmon (father of Uranus), found in the entry "Akmonides" in the lexicon of Hesychius, which is dubious and the text may be corrupt.
+No ancient source provides a genealogy for Charon, except for one reference making him a son of Acmon, found in the entry "Akmonides" in the lexicon of Hesychius, which is dubious and the text may be corrupt.
 Neither Pauly-Wissowa nor Daremberg and Saglio offer a genealogy for Charon.

-In Genealogia Deorum Gentilium, the Italian Renaissance writer Giovanni Boccaccio wrote that Charon, who he identified as the god of time, was a son of Erebus and Night.
+In Genealogia Deorum Gentilium, the Italian Renaissance writer Giovanni Boccaccio wrote that Charon, whom he identified as the god of time, was a son of Erebus and Night.
 The idea appears to have originated from the similarity between the names "Charon" and "Chronos" (a connection already made by earlier writers such as Fulgentius), the fact that both are said to be very old, and that the god of old age is said to be the child of Erebus and Night according to Cicero's De natura deorum.